 Transcendental Consciousness and History

-There is a reading (for example by Otto Willareth, Die Lehre vom Vuebel bei Leibniz, seiner Schule in Deutschland und bei Kant [Strassburg, 1898]) of the Enlightenment generally and of Kant in particular that there was no full appreciation of history until we get to Herder, Kant’s student.
+There is a reading (for example by Otto Willareth, Die Lehre vom Uebel bei Leibniz, seiner Schule in Deutschland und bei Kant) of the Enlightenment generally and of Kant in particular that there was no full appreciation of history until we get to Herder, Kant’s student.
 The thesis of Karl Wolff’s Schillers Theodizee bis zum Beginn der Kantischen Studien mit einer Einleitung über das Theodizee-Problem in der Philosophie und Literatur des 18.
-Jahrhunderts (Leipzig, 1909) is that Lessing is the first comprehensive and insightful conception of an ever so slowly, yet certain, spiritual development of humanity, but the most thorough and enthusiastic proclamation of this thought was Herder’s contribution.
+Jahrhunderts is that Lessing is the first comprehensive and insightful conception of an ever so slowly, yet certain, spiritual development of humanity, but the most thorough and enthusiastic proclamation of this thought was Herder’s contribution.
 Josef Kremer in Das Problem der Theodicee in der Philosophie und Literatur des 18.
-Jahrhunderts mit besonderer Rücksicht auf Kant und Schiller (Berlin, 1909), 207f, agrees with Wolff.
-Lessing’s famous ring parable in Nathan the Wise is taken to be the crucial correction to Kant’s conception of religion since Lessing made the entire past and future history of the species wrestling with the moral consequences of its theological revelations the framework for evaluation criterion of the true religion.
-We must wait a much much later date in history before we will be able to determine which tradition has proven itself in fact to be the “true” religion by what it has accomplished ethically.
+Jahrhunderts mit besonderer Rücksicht auf Kant und Schiller (207ff), agrees with Wolff.
+Lessing’s famous ring parable in Nathan the Wise is taken to be the crucial correction to Kant’s conception of religion because Lessing made the entire past and future history of the species wrestling with the moral consequences of its theological revelations the framework for evaluation criterion of the true religion.
+We must wait for a much much later date in history before we will be able to determine which tradition has proven itself in fact to be the “true” religion by what it has accomplished ethically.
 The fact that Kant’s moral theory eliminates a focus on consequences (what Kremer calls the teleological), in Kremer’s judgment, means that history has no meaning for him.